 Recent Updates to the Tool

-The province recently made several updates to the Tool, the last of which was on July 20, 2020.
-The Tool asks for the user’s age and first three characters of the user’s postal code, to collect information about where the virus is spreading.
+The Tool asks for the user’s age and first three characters of the user’s postal code to collect information about where the virus is spreading.
 Users can find out which public health unit they reside or work in on the Tool’s home page.